cancian/openwrt-router-scripts/README.md

 # openwrt-router-scripts
-some shell scripts I put in my router's $PATH
+some shell scripts I put in my rter's $PATH